 If you already have moth infestation problems, do not worry.
-All you have to do is to pick up the phone and call the best pest control company in the Triad region, Go-Forth Pest Control.
+All you have to do is to pick up the phone and call the best pest control company in the Concord, NC region: Go-Forth Pest Control.

-Go-Forth Pest Control has more than 60 years of experience tucked under its belt, and they have seen all kinds of pests come and go.
-This makes them your best protection not only against pantry and clothes moths, but also against mosquitoes, roaches, rats, mice, bed bugs, fleas, poisonous spiders, and many others.
+At Go-Forth Pest Control, we have devised many ways to exterminate pests.
+We have more than 60 years of experience tucked under our belt, and we have seen all kinds of pests come and go.
+This makes us your best protection not only against pantry and clothes moths, but also against mosquitoes, roaches, rats, mice, bed bugs, fleas, poisonous spiders, and many others.

-They have highly-skilled and well-trained technicians with licenses to do the job for you.
-They will work with you in coming up with the best course of action to take.
+We have highly-skilled and well-trained technicians with licenses to do the job for you.
+We will work with you to come up with the best course of action to take.